 This figure is set to rise.
 Between 2005 and 2015 there was a 23% increase in the number of people living alone in the 45 to 64 age group according to the Office of National Statistics.
 This is due to the increased birth rate in the 1960s and a higher proportion of these babyboomers have divorced or remained single.
 Some of my single friends have already described the loneliness that surfaces sometimes – for instance when they’re ill – and the realisation that no-one might notice, for a few days at least, if they died.

-It might just be the wine talking but I have had more than one conversation about the idea of forming a ‘community’ of old biddies who can buy or rent a big house in the country and club together to spread the cost of Netflix, carers and mobile hairdressing.
+It might just be the wine talking but I’ve had more than one conversation with girlfriends about the idea of forming a ‘community’ of old biddies.
+We could pool resources, buy or rent a big house in the country and spread the cost of Netflix, carers and mobile hairdressing.
 It’s a business model already established in the concept of retirement villages but the idea of a DIY version where you get to choose your companions is very appealing.
 The concept lies somewhere between ‘Friends’ and ‘The Golden Girls’.
 Of course negotiating what happens when one of the gang deteriorates or shows signs of dementia needs to be considered but it’s got to be a lot more fun than being on your own.

 What this care consists of can differ enormously and depends on many factors including the proximity of family members and their other commitments.
-The most important thing that I have observed is that however small the input from families, when an elderly person has an advocate their rights are more likely to be protected.
+The important thing that I’ve observed about my mum’s care is that when an elderly person has an advocate their rights are more likely to be protected.
+Vulnerable single and childless people have to depend on a social worker to negotiate their path through the care system.

 I think our generation will be altogether more demanding than our parents.
-We have been raised to be more selfish than current 80-somethings who lived through a world war and learned to live with what life dealt them.
+We have been raised to be more selfish than current 80-somethings who lived through a world war and learned to cope with whatever life dealt them.
 I don’t see us quietly slipping into invisibility in the same way.
-In fact I think we are going to make a big noise when it comes to our turn.
-I am hoping that, by the time I get there, we will also have choices between palliative care and a more dignified exit (and if we don’t I hope to be able to make a trip to Europe).

 It just makes me sad that we are not doing more for those who are vulnerable right now.
 Mum’s right – we all need a hug and a hand to hold.